 Similar level 1 stories, La chica fantástica and El chico pequeño, are available in expanded forms in the student reader for Stories for Spanish Class, Volume 2:

 La Leyenda de la Llorona Embedded Reading is available for purchase.

 “I just wanted to express my gratitude to Bryce and his La leyenda de la Llorona.
 This week I gave my students two exams.
 One was the state exam where they had to write a story.
-Many of my Spanish One students wrote out the story of la Llorona.
+Many of my Spanish One students wrote out the story of La Llorona.
 The vocabulary in that story is much higher than I had ever encountered in a Spanish One class and I was afraid that it was too high for my Spanish One students; however after seeing their writing and language after completion of the story and activities I couldn’t be prouder.
 They then had to do a five minute presentation of them talking to the class and talking to me afterwards about their story.
-Many of them chose La Llorona.
+Many of them chose La Llorona again.
 They were spot on and many of them even picked up the words aside of the intended structures.
 I then asked my students about that story and why so many had chosen it.
-I got the same response: that this story just stood out to them.
+I got the same response: this story just stood out to them.
 They loved that it was a legend as opposed to a class story and it was the only one that I had retold embedded style more than five times.
-Bryce has added activities to go with each telling of the story and each one just helped the students to acquire the story and use the language outside of the story.
+Bryce has added activities to go with each telling of the story and each one helped the students to acquire the story and use the language outside of the story.
 I could not be happier with this story and the activities that he included.
 I am definitely using it again next year and from then on.”—Nancy Wallace